-$$C = \{(v{k_1}, v{k_2})\}, 1 \le k_1 \le N, 1 \le k_2 \le N, k_1 \ne k_2 \quad (2)$$
+$$C = \{(v{k_1}, v{k_2})\}, 1 \le k_1 \le N, 1 \le k_2 \le N, k_1 \ne k_2$$ (2)

-Each vertex element v_i in G is numbered by an index i and is described by its three-dimensional coordinates (x_i, y_i, z_i) ; C has M elements and each element stands for an edge connecting two different vertices indexed by k_1 and k_2 .
-Instead of a list of edges, users usually prefer a list of all the mesh facets with their respective component vertices in a certain cyclic order.
+Each vertex element v_i in G is numbered by an index i and is described by its three-dimensional coordinates (x_i, y_i, z_i) ; C has M elements and each element stands for an edge connecting two different vertices indexed by k_1 and k_2 , respectively.
+In practice, instead of a list of edges, users usually prefer a list of all the mesh facets with their respective component vertices in a certain cyclic order.
 Although this list contains redundant information, it can facilitate the geometrical and topological operations on a given mesh.
 Fig. 1 shows an example of a 3D mesh.
 As illustrated by the close-up, the degree of a facet is the number of its component edges, and the valence of a vertex is defined as the number of its incident edges.
 Their formal mathematical definitions are given at the end of this paragraph.
-Although there are many other 3D representations, such as cloud of points, parametric surface, implicit surface and voxels, 3D mesh has become the de facto standard for numerical representation of 3D objects due to its algebraic simplicity and usability.
-Furthermore, it is quite easy to convert other representations to 3D meshes, which are considered lowlevel, but effective models.
+Although there are many other 3D representations, such as cloud of points, parametric surface, implicit surface and voxels, 3D mesh has become the de facto standard for numerical representation of 3D objects thanks to its algebraic simplicity and usability.
+Furthermore, it is quite easy to convert other representations to 3D mesh, which is considered a low-level, but effective model.

 Definition 1 (Degree of a facet): A facet is a minimum cycle of edges on the mesh surface that does not contain any other edge cycles.
 Formally, a facet f_i can be defined as a sequence of vertices $\{v{i_1}, v{i_2}, ..., v{i_J}\}$, where $v{i_j} \in G, j = 1, 2..., J$.
 The degree of the facet f_i is defined as the number of its component edges, and it is easy to deduce that this number is simply J (also the number of its component vertices) in the above expressions.
-Furthermore, we often request that all the vertices forming a facet should be on exactly a same plane.
+Furthermore, we often request that all the vertices forming a facet should be on exactly the same plane.